sosunnyproject/jekyll-blog/_posts/dev/2020-05-17-overachieverEssay.md

 While these are huge contributions to my evolved stress for last few years, now that I think of these were more like triggers.

 Last year, after series of conversation with the professional, it hit me hard when I found out I am so unkind to myself when I was dissatisfied with my performance and achievement.
 Blameful questions like 'Why are you so lazy?' , 'Why did you waste your time?' , 'Was that useful and practical?' floated around my mind for many years.
 After then, I tried to pat my back more than before and give myself more acknowledgement.

 However, when I felt another block after I got a new job in the midst of covid 19 era, those feelings and questions arose again.
 This time, I didn't even realize I was getting stressed out until a month later.

 The worse thing was, such attitude influenced how I processed my personal event that happened around the same time.
 I was constantly finding the problems from myself.

 While it is good to grow up, learn something, be more mature, improve day by day, such obsession can sometimes choke you.
+The pressure makes you less concentrated, leads to procrastination or avoidance, then you get to regret, and that creates anothe pressure, then BOOM! a perfect vicious cycle.

 Even my MBTI result was ENTJ.
 MY freakin GOD.

 I got a goosebump while reading it.
 The word 'growth-oriented' in the explanation was the gist of me.
 I know this is not a bad quality.
 My aspiration to grow drives me, motivates me, and excites me.

+However, I wanted to get out of pressure and love myself more. *self-love* is also another important key to stop pushing yourself so hard; it helps you become more grateful and satisfied with the present.
+So I watched some Youtube videos and read few articles to find some good affirmations.

-However, I need to constantly remind myself of these. (and maybe you too, if you're an overachiever)
+From now on, I'm trying to constantly remind myself of these. (and it'd help you if you're an overachiever as well)
 - Did I compliment and acknowledge my achievement as much as I deserve?
 - Am I doing this for external validation ?
 - Am I kind to myself?